Domain-Adaptive Full-Face Gaze Estimation via Novel-View-Synthesis and Feature Disentanglement: Novel-View Synthesis

 \section{Novel-View Synthesis}

 Our proposed method consists of two parts: data synthesis and synthetic-real domain adaptation.
 In this section, we introduce the data synthesis process with 3D face reconstruction to generate samples with a large range of head poses.
-To fill the gap between the synthesis and the real sample, we propose a domain-adaptive gaze estimation model described in Sec.~\ref{sec:domain-adaptation}.